WikiaTeamProject/ExtractionFromWikia/additionalFiles/propertyFiles/README.md

+# Property Files

-This is a sample config file.
-It has two sections.
+This folder contains a sample credentials and config file.
+Each file has two sections.
 You should have a look at section `To be Specified by User`.
 This section contains default values but also requires your input for a regular program run (like parameter `pathToRootDirectory` for example).
 Please adapt the parameters to your needs and copy the file into the `wikiaProject/src/main/resources` folder before running the program.<br/>
 Section `To be Specified by Expert` contains parameters which all have default values assigned to them.
-If you do not want to change the standard behavior of the program, you do not have to do any edits in this section.
+If you do not want to change the standard behavior of the program, you do not have to do any edits in this section.<br/><br/>

-<br/><br/>
+## Credentials.Properties File

+### To be Specified by User
+`username` & `password`<br/>
+These variables represent the credentials for Wikia.
+If you do not have a Wikia user yet, you need to create one on the Wikia web page.

+### To be Specified by Expert
+`accessTokenURL`<br/>
+This variable represents the access token to login to Wikia.
+Please do not change it.

+## Config.Properties File

 ### To be Specified by User